ejmahler/galaxygen/README.md

 Usage
 -----
-Navigate to the folder in a terminal and run "python main.py"
+Navigate to the folder in a terminal and run "python main.py main".
+Main.py implements Python's "argparse", so you can type "python main.py --help" to see a full list of options.

 License
 -------